 Sleep is so important for health and many adults just don’t get enough.
 I’ve often joked that they should let pre-schoolers stay up and play and let high school students nap (this especially seemed like a good idea when I was in high school) but there could really be something to that idea.

-The body repairs itself during sleep time and studies have shown that even one night of too little sleep can create a temporary pre-diabetic state and influence cortisol and leptin levels.
+The body repairs itself during sleep time and studies have shown that even one night of too little sleep can create a temporary pre-diabetic state, not to mention influence cortisol and leptin levels.
 Children are (typically) healthier and they also usually sleep for a longer period at night and take a nap during the day.

-I’ve written about ways to help improve sleep quality and optimize sleep but none of these make up for getting too little sleep.
+I’ve written about ways to help improve sleep quality and optimize sleep but none of these make up for getting too few hours of sleep in the first place.

 What We Should Learn: Prioritize sleep and be as uncompromising about it as we are about our children getting enough sleep.
 Realize that this is an important part of staying young!